◦ Comprehensive security

 - Click Edit next to “Publish immediately.”

-- Use the date and time fields to schedule your post.
+- Use the date and time fields to set when you want the post to publish.

 - Click OK, then click Schedule.